okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ## Overview

-With the Embedded SDK, your app can verify a user's identity using the email authenticator.
+With the embedded SDK, your app can verify a user's identity using the email authenticator.
 You can integrate the email enrollment and challenge in your app and complete those flows using <StackSnippet snippet="emloverview" inline />, a one-time passcode (OTP), or a combination of both.

 ## Get started

-This guide walks you through the email authenticator user journeys for both magic links and OTP and details how to integrate the email enrollment and challenge flows into your app.
+This guide discusses the email authenticator user journeys for both magic links and OTP.
+The guide also details how to integrate the email enrollment and challenge flows into your app.
 For more details, see the following sections in this guide:

 **Configuration**

-1. [Update configurations](#update-configurations): Set up your org to enable the email authenticator and magic links.
+[Update configurations](#update-configurations): Set up your org to enable the email authenticator and magic links.

 <StackSnippet snippet="evenote" />